renoki-co/laravel-steampipe/README.md

 ## 🙌 Usage

 Steampipe is multi-vendor, multi-plugin.
-This means that you can interact with cloud APIs just like yo would do with Postgres.
-You would want to create a model for the "tables" you would want to access the cloud APIs through.
+This means that you can interact with any cloud APIs just like yo would do with Postgres.

+For it to work locally and avoid code pollution, you would want to create a model for the "tables" you would want to access the cloud APIs through.

 For example, let's make a `AwsRegion` model for the [`aws_region` table](https://hub.steampipe.io/plugins/turbot/aws/tables/aws_region).
 Make sure you have [installed the AWS plugin for Steampipe](https://steampipe.io/docs).